zouharvi/evaluation-bandit/README.md

-# Allocating Human Evaluation via Bandits
+# Dynamically Allocating Evaluation Effort for Model Ranking

 > **Abstract:**
 > While human evaluation is the gold standard in many NLP tasks, it suffers from prohibitive costs and poor scalability.